makeabilitylab/physcomp/communication/handpose-serial.md

 **Video.** A demonstration of controlling the servo motor from serial input.
 This video is using a slightly modified sketch with OLED support called [ServoSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialInOLED/ServoSerialInOLED.ino) but is functionally equivalent to [ServoSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialIn/ServoSerialIn.ino).
 {: .fs-1 }

-We also made a modified version of [ServoSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialIn/ServoSerialIn.ino) and [ServoSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialInOLED/ServoSerialInOLED.ino) that allows the user to choose between whether to use the potentiometer or serial input to control the servo motor: [ServoPotWithSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialIn/ServoPotWithSerialIn.ino) and [ServoPotWithSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialInOLED/ServoPotWithSerialInOLED.ino).
+We also made a slightly more sophisticated version that allows the user to choose between whether to use the potentiometer or serial input to control the servo motor: [ServoPotWithSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialIn/ServoPotWithSerialIn.ino) and [ServoPotWithSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialInOLED/ServoPotWithSerialInOLED.ino).
 You can toggle between potentiometer *vs.* serial input using the button.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/ServoPotWithSerialInOLED-SerialMonitor_TrimmedAndOptimized.mp4" type="video/mp4" />